argoproj/argo-workflows/ARTIFACT_REPO.md

           name: my-minio-cred
           key: secretkey
 ```
 The secrets are retrieve from the namespace you use to run your workflows.
+Note that you can specify a `keyPrefix`.

 # Accessing Non-Default Artifact Repositories